 2. “Candle in the Wind” by Elton John

-“Candle in the Wind” is a poignant tribute to lives cut short by fame, originally honoring Marilyn Monroe and later reimagined for Princess Diana.
+“Candle in the Wind” is a tribute to lives cut short by fame, originally honoring Marilyn Monroe and later reimagined for Princess Diana.
 Much like “Black Velvet”, it mourns the fleeting nature of icons who left an unforgettable legacy.

 3. “Walking in Memphis” by Marc Cohn